Cray-HPE/docs-csm/install/collect_mac_addresses_for_ncns.md

 <a name="restart_services_after_bmc_mac_addresses_collected"></a>
 ### 2. Restart Services after BMC MAC Addresses Collected

-The previous step updated `ncn_metadata.csv` with the BMC MAC Addresses so several earlier steps need to be repeated.
+The previous step updated `ncn_metadata.csv` with the BMC MAC Addresses, so several earlier steps need to be repeated.

 1. Change into the preparation directory.